 You phrased it in a somewhat awkward way, but I do believe that fundamentally you're asking me if hard work is its own reward.

-And to that I would concur.
+And to that, I would concur.

-But it all but I I'm never gonna I it's in my DNA that I was a dishwasher and a paper boy and a cook and a busboy and a waiter and a bartender and a paper hanger and a painter and a builder and a tile layer for that's 20 years of my life.
+But I'm never going to, it's in my DNA that I was a dishwasher and a paperboy and a cook and a busboy and a waiter and a bartender and a paper hanger and a painter and a builder and a tile layer.

-I've talked to so many people who have had a lot of success in their life, and invariably what comes up first is the time in their life where they paid their dues, where they did the hard thing, where they sweated it out, where they delayed their gratification, where their attitude in hindsight was ultimately the thing that got them through.
+And invariably, what comes up first is the time in their life where they paid their dues, where they did the hard thing, where they sweated it out, where they delayed their gratification, where their attitude in hindsight was ultimately the thing that got them through.

-Those are the things we remember and the tough jobs, the difficult jobs, the dirty jobs, those are the mini crucibles that allow us to pass through something that shapes us.
+And the tough jobs, the difficult jobs, the dirty jobs, those are the mini crucibles that allow us to pass through something that shapes us.

 Oh, yeah.